 Lawless advises purchasing a really good detangling brush and thinning shears (they are far more forgiving than regular scissors).
 Translation: There is less risk for harsh lines if you make a mistake.
 “We really want to trim with the least risk of failure,” he adds.
 Shears vary drastically in price, so if you are looking for a budget-friendly pair, opt for Coolala thinning shears (priced at $14).
 If you are ready to go all out, Nic STS Shears (priced at $489) are a great option as they are for entry-level professionals.

-Try Your Hand at the Gravity Cut and Go Slowly
+Trim Your Hair with the Gravity Cut and Go Slowly

 According to Lawless, the first thing you want to do is part your hair in a center part that goes all the way down to the nape of your neck.
 Then spray your hair with a shine spray and run your detangling brush through it to make sure any knots are out.
 Next, lean your head down and brush your hair, so you can see the line your ends make.
 Now gradually start trimming the hair that looks damaged in a straight line.
 Pro tip: Only move your thumb back and forth when cutting.
 You want to avoid using a claw grip on the shears, which will create uneven tension leading to an uneven haircut.
 Lawless recommends every ten seconds to come back up, look in the mirror, put your hair back to its natural resting state and see if everything is looking good.
 “Don’t get micro-focused on pieces because you may end up cutting too much,” Lawless instructs.
 Kiss your dead ends goodbye as you go through the entire perimeter of your hair.
 Lawless says “this technique gives you a really good trim without changing the shape of your haircut.”
 You will really only be dusting the ends, and while cutting your hair this way may take a little more time, it is very low-risk in terms of messing up.